Andy Mineo: Personal life

-Andy Mineo married Cristina Delgado on August 23, 2014, after their engagement that April.
+Mineo lived in the Washington Heights neighborhood, and is close friends with frequent artistic collaborators Alex Medina and Rich Perez.
+He was a pastor at Christ Crucified Fellowship, of which Perez was head pastor, but with the increasing success of his music career took on the role of deacon, instead.

-He lived in Washington Heights, and is close friends with his mentors Alex Medina and Rich Perez, who also are frequent artistic collaborators with Mineo.
-Mineo was a pastor at Christ Crucified Fellowship, of which Perez is head pastor, but with the increasing success of his music career took on the role of deacon instead.
-Mineo and his wife, Cristina, moved to Atlanta, a location he said is better aligned with his burgeoning music career.
+Mineo married Cristina Delgado on August 23, 2014, following their engagement in April of the same year.
+The couple later moved to Atlanta, so that Mineo could focus more on his music career.
+In January 2025, the couple announced that they were expecting their first child, with Delgado being expected to give birth in April.